 Suncoast Waldorf School opened in 1998 in space rented from the Unitarian Universalists of Clearwater.
 In 2006 the school purchased a building and tree-shaded property at 1857 Curlew Road in Palm Harbor.
-Now two classroom buildings house Parent/Child Playgroups, a nursery, two kindergartens and grades one through eight.
+Now two classroom buildings house Parent/Child Playgroups, a nursery, two kindergartens and grades one through five.

 Families from across the United States and from other countries now find their way to Suncoast Waldorf School in their desire to continue Waldorf education for their children which has begun elsewhere.
 More and more families in the Tampa Bay area are discovering Waldorf education through the school’s web site and are recognizing that this is the education they want for their children.

 Suncoast Waldorf School, like virtually all Waldorf schools, is self-administered.
 Teachers and staff meet weekly to make decisions concerning the social, administrative, and educational life of the school.
 A Board of Trustees assumes fiduciary, policy and legal responsibility for the school.

 Mission: Suncoast Waldorf School is a community of teachers, staff, parents, and friends who honor childhood and value each stage of human development.
 Our goal is to educate the whole child to meet the world with grace, integrity and initiative through a balanced and comprehensive academic, artistic and practical curriculum.

 Children in our Early Childhood center enjoy their own fenced play area while children in the grades play in our large and open ‘Meadow’ where they are free to explore, run, swing and tree climb.